-Uvita Beach is one the emerging beach touristic destinations of Costa Rica, not as famous as its neighbors Jaco Beach and Manuel Antonio National Park, but every year is becoming more popular, having bigger numbers of visitors especially during the whale watching seasons.
+Uvita Beach is one of the emerging beach touristic destinations of Costa Rica, not as famous as its neighbors Jaco Beach and Manuel Antonio National Park, but every year is becoming more popular, having bigger numbers of visitors especially during the whale watching seasons.

-The main attraction of Uvita Beach is its Marino Ballena National Park, well known in Costa Rica to be the absolutely best spot for the observation of whales in the whole country.
-Many tourists from all over the world, as well as Costa Rican tourists and scientists come to this area between the months of August and November to see the thousands of whales that approach close to shore, where is very easy to observe them at a close distance from any of the many boats that offer whale watching tours in this area.
+The main attraction of Uvita Beach is its Marino Ballena National Park, well known in Costa Rica to be the best spot for the observation of whales in the whole country.
+Many tourists from all over the world, as well as Costa Rican tourists and scientists, come to this area between the months of August and November to see the thousands of whales that approach close to shore, where is very easy to observe them at a close distance from any of the many boats that offer whale watching tours in this area.
 The other season for whale watching is between the months of January and April.

 But Uvita Beach is not only a good place to see whales, but there are also several other things that can be enjoyed here; for those who like to be calm, there are relaxing activities that can be done such as walking on the beach, exploring many beaches of the surrounding areas (most of them pretty much unexplored), camping on the beach, among others, during these activities is possible to see many Rainforest animals of Costa Rica.
 Visitors have told us in the past that the part they really liked about Uvita was the fact that NOBODY else was in the entire beach where they were enjoying with their companions, giving them the feeling of being in the most remote place of Earth (and that’s exactly what many people search for during their vacation, to relax in a peaceful place…).